Causes and Treatment of Pink Eye

-- Bacterial is no longer contagious after 36 to 48 hours of antibiotic drops.
+- Bacterial conjunctivitis is no longer contagious after 36 to 48 hours of antibiotic drops.

-- Viral has no treatment, except to relieve the symptoms.
+- Viral conjunctivitis has no treatment, except to relieve the symptoms of pink eye.
 It can be contagious as long as the eyes are red.

 Pink eye is generally not serious and should improve with treatment or time.
 You should contact your doctor if:

-- Bacterial pink eye does not improve after 5 days of treatment
+- Bacterial conjunctivitis pink eye does not improve after 5 days of treatment

-- Allergic pink eye does not improve after 5 days of treatment or if it worsens at any time during treatment (this may mean there is a bacteria involved).
+- Pink eye from Allergic conjunctivitis pink eye does not improve after 5 days of treatment or if it worsens at any time during treatment (this may mean there are a bacteria involved).

-- Viral pink eye begins to have more drainage
+- Pink eye from viral conjunctivitis begins to have more drainage

 - Your child complains of any problems with their vision besides simple blurring from the discharge.